Afraid To Commit: Are You Commitment Phobic?

 Someone coming from a family where disagreements resulted in saying ugly things to each other or even becoming physically abusive, might consider all relationships potentially explosive.

-If a person has never witnessed a marriage or been in a family where conflict got resolved and differences of opinion were actually respected, he may not believe things could be different.
+If a person has never witnessed a marriage or been in a family where conflict got resolved and differences of opinion were actually respected, they may not believe things could be different.

-The more dramatic or even traumatic the earlier experience the more vulnerable he will probably feel as he gets closer to being asked to commit.
+The more dramatic or even traumatic the earlier experience the more vulnerable they will probably feel as they get closer to being asked to commit.

 As the conversation of taking the relationship to the next level gets brought up, the fear of exposure, of allowing the other partner to actually know you and how badly you feel about yourself can be terrifying.